takeAction/jekyll-now/_posts/2018-11-22-Spring-Boot-Profiles.md

   Their name is in the format `application-{profile}.yml`, such as `application-dev.yml`.

-  Spring Boot will automatically load the properties from `application.yml` file for all profiles, and the ones in profile-specific files only for the specified profile.
+  Spring Boot will automatically load the properties from `application.yml` file for all profiles, and the ones in profile-specific files only for the specified profile, that is profile-specific will override the `application.yml`.

   For example, the `application.yml` looks like: